Grandfather's Clock

 Still the clock kept the time with a soft and muffled chime

-As we silently stood by his side
+As we stood there and watched by his side

 But it stopped short never to go again